 Holladay has one daughter, Zoe, who has been served successfully by a DPS charter school and a DPS innovation school, and who is now being served successfully by a district-managed DPS school.
 In 2013, she gave a Ted Talk on multiculturalism that describes her focus on educational equity.

 Eddie Koen joined DPS from the non-profit world, most recently serving as founding regional executive director for College Track, which serves cohorts of underserved students from the summer before ninth grade through college graduation.
 The 10-year program aims to remove the barriers that prevent students from earning their college degree.
 Eddie raised almost $2 million in capital to start a new College Track site in Denver.

 Eddie understands the obstacles that face diverse students in their quest for academic success.
-He initially dropped out of high school in his home state of Alabama before returning and going on to become a first-generation college graduate.
+He initially dropped out of high school in Chicago, where he’s from, before returning to school and becoming a first-generation college graduate.
 He then went on to earn his law degree from Samford University.
-In addition to College Track, Eddie has worked with Habitat for Humanity of Metro Denver, Charity’s House Ministries and the Equal Justice Initiative.
+In addition to College Track, Eddie has worked with Habitat for Humanity of Metro Denver, Charity’s House Ministries and Alabama’s Equal Justice Initiative.